When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 - We try to keep up with our coworkers by matching (or exceeding) their level of spending on luxury items

 As our incomes increase, so do our lifestyles.

-Here's the problem with that: If we spend the majority of the money that we bring in, we trap ourselves into a position where we need a progressively high income, year after year, just to maintain the lifestyle that we built over the previous year.
+Here's the problem: If we spend the majority of the money that we bring in, we trap ourselves in a position where we need a progressively high income, year after year, to maintain the lifestyle we built over the previous year.

 And, we begin to live a life where we cannot get ahead due to the cost of our burgeoning lifestyles.

-As we learned in the cashflow section above, keeping track of your expenses and preventing lifestyle inflation is one of the healthiest money habits that exist, and it could completely change your life.
+As we learned in the cash flow section above, keeping track of your expenses and preventing lifestyle inflation is one of the healthiest money habits that could completely change your life.